hildogjr/KiCost/docs/_build/html/_sources/configuration.rst.txt

 window to get a token.
 If you get an error about a wrong certificate please ignore it.
 The obtained token is cached, so you don't need to validate it all the time.

+You can also define options using environment variables.
+As an example, you can specify Mouser's key defining the `MOUSER_KEY` environment variable.
+Note that environment variables has more precedence than the default config file.
+But command line options, including any configuration file passed using it, has the highest priority.

 .. _KitSpace: https://kitspace.org/
 .. _API_site: https://developer.digikey.com/get_started
 .. _Nexar: https://nexar.com/api